MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Add-Content.md

 ### System.Object

-You can pipe values to `Set-Content`.
+You can pipe values to `Add-Content`.

 ### System.Management.Automation.PSCredential

-You can pipe credentials to `Set-Content`.
+You can pipe credentials to `Add-Content`.

 ## OUTPUTS